 My interest in photography began as an early teen with a camera (Olympus OM-1) and lessons in b&w darkroom techniques, both a gift from my parents.
 This passion evolved into a career.
 Not the typical photography career but rather one in scientific imaging.

 My research as a graduate biology student required developing methods to analyze high-speed video.
 Now we are talking ancient times.
 I was working with a very early high-speed digital camera, a 500 fps 0.01 megapixel Reticon.
 Yes, this is not a misprint.
 It featured a 100 by 100 photodiode array.
 That was an amazing piece of technology!
 Mind you, to operate it required writing code in assembly language.
 Many years down the line, I was co-director of a national image processing lab, the Computer Vision Center for Vertebrate Brain Mapping.
 That’s a long way from an OM-1 and a darkroom!

 During all this time, I continued my photographic avocation.
 Like many, I transitioned from film to digital photography in the 2000-2004 period.
 Soon after, I entered the art fair and gallery scene.

 My photographs are not intended to make social, political, or philosophical statements.
-I do not strive to reveal reality.
 My intentions are to delight the eye and on occasion tickle the funny bone.
 I hope I have succeeded and you enjoy these images as much as I enjoyed creating them.